treeder/flaregun-starter/README.md

 # Flaregun Starter Kit

-This is a starter kit for running a full-stack app quickly on Cloudflare without using a framework.
+This is a starter kit for running a full-stack app quickly on Cloudflare without a complex framework.

+Super lightweight, super fast, easy to understand, no magic (well, just a little).
+Uses the [flaregun](https://github.com/treeder/flaregun) library for an awesome Cloudflare experience.

+## Getting started

 First clone this repo then run it to start: